rzzzwilson/PythonEtudes/From_CLI_to_GUI.5.rst

     $ python3 sys.argv.py 2
     ['sys.argv.py', '2']

-How can we check if the user gave us the right number of parameters?  `sys.argv` is just a python list, and we can check the length of a list with the `len() function <https://docs.python.org/3/library/functions.html#len>`_.
+Only two elements in the list!
+How can we check if the user gave us the right number of parameters?  `sys.argv` is just a python list, and we can check the length of a list with the
+`len() function <https://docs.python.org/3/library/functions.html#len>`_.
 We also add a helper function to check that the parameters given can be converted to an integer::